cmake-basis/BASIS/data/templates/basis/1.0/doc/howto/install.rst

 ======================

 These are the build, test, and installation steps common to any BASIS based software, including BASIS itself.
-See :ref:`BasisInstallationSteps` for installation instructions specific to the CMake BASIS package itself.
+See `Build and Installation <http://opensource.andreasschuh.com/cmake-basis/install.html#basisinstallationsteps>`_ for installation instructions specific to the CMake BASIS package itself.

 If you obtained a binary distribution package for a supported platform, please follow the installation instructions corresponding to your operating